Paolo Bianco: Sassuolo

 Bianco made his debut on Sassuolo's defeat against Portogruaro.
 Bianco was re-signed by Sassuolo on a one-year contract on 17 July 2014.

 Managerial career

 He was appointed head coach of Leonzio in Serie C on 18 June 2018.
 On 9 December 2018, he resigned from Sicula Leonzio, with the club in 10th place in the table.
 In October 2019, Bianco was hired as a part of Roberto De Zerbi's first team technical staff at Sassuolo.

 After having worked as a technical collaborator for Juventus, on 14 June 2023, Bianco was unveiled as the new head coach of Serie B club Modena on a two-year contract.
 He was dismissed on 13 April 2024 following a negative string of results.
 On 18 January 2025, Bianco was appointed manager of Frosinone Calcio.

-On 11 June 2025, he signed with Monza, a team relegated from the top division to Serie B.
+On 11 June 2025, he signed with Monza, a team relegated from the top division to Serie B. He led them back to Serie A at the end of the season.

+On 22 June 2026, Bianco was hired by Pisa, returning to Serie B.